Track mileage automatically

 You can learn more about the IRS mileage log requirements (scroll to table 5.2 for an example) when it comes to logging business mileage.

-It is also required that the mileage logs be timely.
-This means that you must log mileage at or near the time of the trip—anything that is updated weekly is considered good enough.
+It’s also required that the mileage logs be timely.
+This means that you must log mileage at or near the time of the trip—anything that's updated weekly is considered good enough.

 Mileage tracking made easy